 First of all, nowadays the vast majority of landlords reach out to real estate agencies to act as intermediaries.
 This ensures that they get paid at the end of each month, as they are not the ones directly in contact with the tenant.
 Of course, and as we will see below, this affects the total price the renter has to pay.

-Most common rental behaviors
+Most typical rental conditions

 And what about the conditions of the typical rental?